-Getting the right furniture in any room is essential, but even more so in your bathroom.
+Getting the right furniture in any room is essential, even more so in your bathroom.
 You need to find the right balance between style, storage capacity, cost and fitting the furniture into the size, shape and design of your bathroom.
 Your bathroom furniture also has to be long-lasting and hard-wearing to protect it from any splashes and dampness.

 And it’s a challenge we’ll take you through in our bathroom furniture feature.
 From wall-mounted bathroom cabinets to fitted furniture, mirrored cabinet units and contemporary bathroom design options, we’ll guide you through a wide range of bathroom furniture options.